 First, an entry must be added into the <settings> element in info.xml, specifying the class name responsible for rendering the panel.
 These will be loaded automatically when an app is enabled.
-For example, to register an admin and a personal section would require the following configuration..
+For example, to register an Admin and a Personal section requires the following configuration: